DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit MatrixPortal S3/64x32 RGB Matrix/AdafruitIO Timezone Adjusting Clock/README.md

-RGB Matrix Clock with automatic timezone adjustment
+## RGB Matrix Clock with automatic timezone adjustment
-Requirement: AdafruitIO Credentials
+- Requirement: AdafruitIO Credentials

-This is very similar to my Simple NTP Clock example except this one automatically changes timezone when appropriate.
+Similar to my Simple NTP Clock example except this one automatically changes timezone when appropriate.